johnbayko/hicp/docs/hicp.rst

       result exactly, and the format may be adjusted internally before it is output again.

-    "layout"
-      [Will probably change a lot when I get around to implementing] This only applies to "textpanel" components, which wrap text at the end of each line to continue on the next (as specified by the panel's text direction), and scrolling line-by-line. "textfield" components consist of a single line (normally scrolling in the primary text direction as needed), but this attribute must still be kept consistent as text is added or removed.
-This attribute specifies where and how to break up the text into paragraphs, lists, and so on.
-The defined attributes are:

-      "block(" <integer> ")":
-        A plain paragraph, where the next character is on the start of the next line.
-The integer indicates how many levels of indentation, if supported.

-      "indent-first(" <integer> ")":
-        A paragraph where the first line is indented one level more than the rest.
-The integer indicates how many levels of indentation, if supported.

-      "indent-rest(" <integer> ")":
-        A paragraph where the following lines are indented one level more than the rest.
-The integer indicates how many levels of indentation, if supported.

-      "list(" <integer> ")":
-        A paragraph with a list indicator (such as a bullet or dash).
-The integer indicates how many levels of indentation, if supported.
-The list indicator character may be different for different indent levels.

 events: [ "enabled" | "disabled" ]
   If specified, this is used by these components: